eisl-nctu/aquila/README.md

-# Aquila
+# The Aquila SoC
-Aquila is an open-source 32-bit RISC-V compliant processor for Xilinx FPGAs, released under the BSD-3-Clause Licence.
+Aquila is an open-source 32-bit RISC-V compliant processor core for Xilinx FPGAs, released under the BSD-3-Clause Licence.
 The processor core is encapsulated as a reusable IP for Xilinx Vivado EDA tools.
 You can use the Vivado Block Diagram Editor to integrates Aquila with other IPs in Vivado IP catalog to create an application-specific processor SoC.

 Currently, the microarchitecture of Aquila implements the classical five-stage pipeline RISC architecture with in-order execution.
 Since Aquila is intended for HW-SW codesigned intelligent systems, heavy-lifting tasks will be handled by HW accelerators.
 Therefore, we are not in a hurry to move over to a superscalar architecture.
 System-level stability and full-feature OS support will be the focus of development for now.